All Episodes

 That would be very interesting.

-My Pizon?
+My Paison?

-We're going back to that old school.
+We're going back to that old school?

-By the way, how many decades has it been since we've heard that Mark Simone?
+By the way, how many decades has it been since we've heard that, Mark Simone?

 It's cracking me up.